 - Where to place your RAS:

 - The installation must not obstruct, impede, inhibit or block the operation of existing or proposed placement of gate operation devices for the local fire department, police department or the U.S. Postal Service.

 - The preferred installation is on the pole/pedestal facing the same direction as the telephone operator or on the left side of the pole/pedestal so that it is observable to a driver approaching the gate for entry.

-- The SRP-provided RAS is mounted in a cast faceplate design and comes with a single-pole/single throw momentary switch and tamper proof screws for securing the cover.
+- The SRP-approved RAS is mounted in a cast faceplate design and comes with a single-pole/single-throw momentary switch and tamper-proof screws for securing the cover.

 - The customer may need to provide the remaining installation parts to complete installation:

 With three 0.5" outlets